omeka/Documentation/source/Reference/libraries/globals/common.rst

 .. include:: /Reference/libraries/globals/summary/common.rst

-.. php:function:: common(string $file, array $vars, string $dir = common)
+.. php:function:: common($file, $vars = array(), $dir = 'common')

-    Return HTML from a file in the common/ directory, passing variables into that script.
+    Get HTML from a view file in the common/ directory.

+    Optionally, parameters can be passed to the view, and the view can be loaded from a different directory.

+    :type $file: string
-    :param string $file: Filename
+    :param $file: Filename
+    :type $vars: array
-    :param array $vars: A keyed array of variables to be extracted into the script
+    :param $vars: A keyed array of variables to be extracted into the script
+    :type $dir: string
-    :param string $dir: Defaults to 'common'
+    :param $dir: Defaults to 'common'
     :returns: string

 *****